CBlockSurprise/ScriptCraft/docs/ScriptCraft-API-Reference.md

 Effects are sent to players' clients by the server and add visuals and/or sounds to the game.
 The `effect` module provides access to all effect enums in `org.bukkit.Effect`.
 [Spigot JavaDocs: Effect](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/Effect.html)

+Use the `playEffect()` function to display the effects, as shown in the example below.

 ### Usage
 ```javascript
 effect.enderSignal                // returns enum org.bukkit.Effect.ENDER_SIGNAL